 Jan Deswik is originally a native of the Chicago area, where she grew up among four talented sisters.
 One cold winter's day in 2009 she decided "enough was enough" and relocated along with her husband to Naples, Florida in 2010.

 She began her artistic career in 2000 and quickly became an accomplished watercolorist and cartoonist without the benefit of formal training.

 Jan graduated from The University of Illinois at Chicago, receiving a Bachelor of Science degree in Marketing, and also attended Jochi Diagaku (Sophia University) in Tokyo, Japan, where she was awarded an MBA in International Finance.

 She is currently a principal of Jan Deswik Arts, a local art studio and gallery.

-Jan also holds a Community Association Manager (CAM) Certification and License in Florida,and is an active member and teacher for the United Arts Council of Collier County and the Rookery Bay Environmental Learning Center, as well as offering classes at a number of venues in the Naples area.
+Jan also holds a Community Association Manager (CAM) Certification and License in Florida,and maintains a studio and membership in the Naples Art District, is an active member and teacher for the United Arts Council of Collier County and the Rookery Bay Environmental Learning Center, as well as offering classes at a number of other venues in the Naples area.